tgsaman/CIA_World_Factbook/README.md

 This is an example of a multi-stage program that can ingest, test, and export raw CSV data into a relational, clean format for use in visualization; ie. a simple data pipeline.

+This is an unpaid project I'm working on betwen contracts.
 As a stretch goal, I intend to build a bash script wrapper that allows users to automatically log updates to these datasets in a server, which can be used for live updates and historical data storage.
-However, given the effort required to modernize this relatively low-quality data (see DQ report) I figured those goal wasn't the best use of my unpaid time.
+However, given the effort required to modernize this relatively low-quality data (see DQ report) I figured that goal wasn't the best use of my unpaid time.

 SETUP & ETL: